-Newcomer parents mentioned that through their involvement in Football Hockey Link34 as well as in an organized sport, they realized the importance of sport in keeping kids active, healthy, and involved in a positive activity.
+New to Canada parents mentioned that through their involvement in Football Hockey Link33 as well as in an organized sport, they realized the importance of sport in keeping kids active, healthy, and involved in a positive activity.
 The Football Hockey Link connects participants to football and hockey through partnerships with Hockey Calgary and the Calgary Stampeders.
 They create opportunities free-of-charge for participation and spectatorship.

-The Ontario Ministry of Tourism, Culture and Sport is partnered with the Sport for Life Society to provide physical literacy training and assessment tools in the Ontario After-School Program35 in 425 sites throughout Ontario.
+The Ontario Ministry of Tourism, Culture and Sport is partnered with the Sport for Life Society to provide physical literacy training and assessment tools in the Ontario's After-School Program34 in 425 sites throughout Ontario.
 It focuses on developing physical literacy in after-school settings, through conducting physical literacy assessment utilizing the Physical Literacy Assessment for Youth PLAYBasic and PLAYSelf tools.
 This provides valuable feedback to after-school leaders to help inform their instruction and potentially enhance program delivery.